 In 2016 our services were inspected by OFSTED who concluded our work on child sexual exploitation was ‘strong’ and said: ‘the local authority has been a champion for tackling this issue’.

 In 2012, West Mercia Police’s Operation Chalice investigation into an organised grooming gang in Telford and Wrekin resulted in the conviction of seven men, who were jailed for a total of 49 years.

 This case was one of the very first in the UK to prosecute perpetrators child sexual exploitation and preceded a number of similar cases notably in Rochdale, Rotherham and Oxford.

-We accept and regret that mistakes have been made and practices right across the country were not as effective as they could have been in the past.
-However this is the same right across the country, partly because awareness of child sexual exploitation was different to how it is now.
-In fact some incidents referred to in recent media reports pre-date the existence of Telford & Wrekin Council.
+We accept and regret mistakes have been made.
+Indeed practices across the country have not been as effective as they could have been in the past, partly because awareness of child sexual exploitation was different to how it is now.

-Every council, police force and other partners across the country must continue to work even harder to tackle this vile and evil crime.
+Every council, police force and other partners nationwide must continue to work even harder to tackle this vile and evil crime.